cassaram09/technical-coach-training/03_working-with-students/07_common_questions_quiz.md

 # Common Questions Quiz

-?: What's the first step of the debugging process?
+?: How do we handle Learn/IDE/Workflow Issues?

-(X) Look at the error message and identify the problem ( ) Look at the student's code
+(X) Solve the problem for the student
-( ) Have the student explain the error
+( ) Teach the student how to solve the error
+( ) Have the student restart their computer

-?: How do we break down the problem?
+?: How do we handle issues where the lab tests don't run?

-(X) Identify what the code should do, what the inputs are, what the expected outputs are, and any edge cases ( ) Break it down into smaller components
+(X) Identify the root cause, then solve the problem appropriately ( ) Always solve the problem for the student
-( ) Asking the student what their code does
+( ) Tell them to work on the lab more

-?: When using the Socractic method, we should:

-[ ] Ask questions instead of statements
-[ ] Restate the student's process or incorrect assumptions [ ] Have the student walk you through their code
+?: What are some common examples of tests running, but the student can't fix the errors?

+[ ] Student doesn’t know why their tests aren’t passing [ ] Student doesn’t understand what the error message means [ ] Student doesn’t know what the test requires
 [X] All of the above

-?: When debugging a student's code and error messages, what's the first thing you should ask the student?

-( ) what are they trying to do
-(X) can they explain what the error message is saying ( ) what concepts is this lab covering

-?: If a student isn't sure what their code does you should

-( ) pair program
+?: How do we handle conceptual issues?

+(X) User videos, teach the concept, document the issue, and escalate if necessary ( ) Use the Socratic method to teach the concept
-( ) ask the student to push all their code to you
+( ) Ask the student to explain the concept they're struggling with

-(X) have the student try out their code in IRB, pry, console, or debugger
+?: How do we handle unsupported questions? (check all that apply)

+[ ] Tell the student we can't help them
+[ ] If it's an assessment: videos, study groups, 1:1 support, and DMing the Section Lead [ ] Admission or billing: refer them to the admissions department [X] All of the above

 ???